Proton

 In September 2024, we expanded this investigation to examine how many US political staffers’ email addresses are on the dark web.
 (We did not include the email addresses of US politicians, as they’re not always publicly available.)
 We searched for over 16,000 staffers’ emails.

-In October 2024, we added Italy and Spain to our investigation, searching for the official email addresses of 609 members of the Italian Parliament and 615 members of the Spanish Parliament.
+In October, we added Italy and Spain to our investigation, searching for the official email addresses of 609 members of the Italian parliament and 615 members of the Spanish parliament.
+In November, we added Denmark, with its 179-member parliament; Luxembourg, with its 60-member parliament; and the Netherlands, with its 225-member parliament.

 Chart showing percentage of politicians or staffers with exposed data

-Even more concerning is that these email addresses were matched with 2,754 passwords in plain text across all the researched regions.
+Even more concerning is that these email addresses were matched with 2,881 passwords in plaintext across all the researched regions.
 (Proton informed every affected politician and staffer that they had sensitive data exposed on the internet before publishing this article).
 If a politician or staffer reused one of these exposed passwords to protect their official email account, it could also be at risk.

 Politicians’ and staffers’ data exposed